-Quanta is committed to having sound corporate governance practices that maximize shareholder value in a manner consistent with legal requirements and the highest standard of integrity.
+We are committed to having sound corporate governance practices that maximize shareholder value in a manner consistent with legal requirements and the highest standard of integrity.
 In that regard, the Board has adopted guidelines that provide a framework for the governance of Quanta.
-In addition, Quanta continually reviews these guidelines and regularly monitors developments in the area of corporate governance.
-Quanta's Corporate Governance Guidelines are posted on our website at www.quantaservices.com under the heading "Corporate Governance," and a printed copy may be obtained without charge upon written request to Corporate Secretary, c/o General Counsel's Office, Quanta Services, Inc., 1360 Post Oak Blvd., Suite 2100, Houston, Texas 77056.
+In addition, we continually review these guidelines and regularly monitor developments in the area of corporate governance.
+Our Corporate Governance Guidelines are posted on our website at www.quantaservices.com under the heading "Corporate Governance," and a printed copy may be obtained without charge upon written request to Corporate Secretary, Quanta Services, Inc., 1360 Post Oak Blvd., Suite 2100, Houston, Texas 77056.